 - The capital of the region is the city of Rennes.
 Rennes has a population of over 200,000 people and is one of the major university towns in France.

-Below is a list of some of the most popular places in Brittany.
+Below is a list of some of the most popular places in the region.
 It is by no means a comprehensive list, but a great way to get started in planning a great trip to one of France’s most beautiful and somewhat underrated regions.

 Pink Granite Coast – Sunset is the best time to explore the headland of Arcouest and the island of Brehat and admire the expanses of sandy beaches and the rusty rock formations in splendid hues of pink which give this coast its name.